Top 8 Financial Literacy Tips for Beginners to Build Wealth

 • Avoid payday lenders and rent-to-own schemes

-Consumer Financial Protection Bureau (CFPB) warns: payday loans often carry APRs over 400%—steer clear!
+These strategies are part of good personal risk management, helping you avoid financial stress while paying down debt.
+Consumer Financial Protection Bureau (CFPB) warns: payday loans often carry APRs over 400%, steer clear!

 Why it matters: Saving grows slowly; investing builds wealth.